VilyB/Logger/README.md

 A tiny SDL2 + ImGui app that listens on 127.0.0.1:8000 for JSON log messages, shows them in a table, and writes them to disk.

 ## Scope
-- Application can run on Windows & Ubuntu
+- Application can run on Ubuntu (Windows portability WIP)
 - Open a TCP socket on 127.0.0.1:8000
 - Receive JSON messages from external clients through TCP socket
 - Display messages in a GUI